Texas man charged with election threats to Georgia officials

 Prosecutors did not name the officials in documents filed in federal court in Georgia.
 Stark was scheduled to make a court appearance Friday afternoon in Austin, Texas.

-“The Justice Department has a responsibility not only to protect the right to vote, but also to protect those who administer our voting systems from violence and illegal threats of violence,” said Attorney General Merrick Garland said.
+“The Justice Department has a responsibility not only to protect the right to vote, but also to protect those who administer our voting systems from violence and illegal threats of violence,” Attorney General Merrick Garland said.

+According to the indictment, Stark’s message stated, “Georgia Patriots it’s time for us to take back our state from these Lawless treasonous traitors.”
+It goes on to urge Georgia resident to “militia up” and calls for shooting several unnamed officials as well as local and federal judges.

+Former President Donald Trump has made repeated unproven claims that widespread fraud cost him the election, and some of his supporters have targeted election officials and workers in Georgia and elsewhere, making violent threats against them.
+Trump called Georgia GOP Secretary of State Brad Raffensperger an “enemy of the people” after the election.